 What I am going to look at in the next section of this review are the aspects of using the Krystal hosting platform that have been a positive for me.

 24/7 UK-Based Support

 Not everyone is tech savvy, so you want to know that there is someone you can contact when you are having problems with your site, performance or just a general enquiry and Krystal have always been very good in this regard.

 From helping me migrate my site over to them when it first signed up to various enquiries that I have had since, I have nearly always had helpful replies, whether via the online chat, phone or by email.
 The responses have always been quick and helpful.

 In the two years that I have been with them, there has only been one instance where the response I had was below average and not particularly helpful.

 Moving from one hosting provider to another can be a bit daunting and the thought of moving your website can fill you with dread.
-But Krystal make the move from another provider to theirs extremely simple by migrating websites for free on their Cloud, Business and Onyx packages.
+But Krystal makes the move from another provider to theirs extremely simple by migrating websites for free on their Web Hosting, Business Hosting and Managed WordPress packages.

 This is also done with very minimal disruption to your website and my experience of migrating my site to them was painless.
 Free migrations are only available to new customers.

 The reason why I moved to Krystal, was that the performance I was getting with my previous host wasn’t great and lots of the reviews said that moving to Krystal had improved their site’s load speed.

 And I had exactly the same experience, I saw a 50% reduction in my site’s load time when I moved to Krystal and made any other changes to my site.
 The combination of Litespeed servers and SSD really does help the performance of your site.